State deposit guarantee

 Can I withdraw money from a fixed-rate savings account?

-Yes, you can make withdrawals from a fixed interest savings account against a fee of 1% of the withdrawal amount.
+Yes, you can make withdrawals from a fixed-rate savings account, but it is possible with a fee of 1% of the withdrawal amount.
 The same applies if you want to close the account during its term.

-Is there a maximum amount for the amount of withdrawals I can make?
+Is there a maximum amount for how much I can withdraw?

-No, but you can never withdraw more money than is in your savings account.
+No, but you can never withdraw more money than what is available in your savings account.

 When can I make a withdrawal after making the first deposit?

-For savings accounts with variable interest rate, there is no time limit for when you can make your first withdrawal.
-If you want to make withdrawals from a fixed-rate savings account, it is possible against a fee of 1% of the withdrawal amount.
+For savings accounts with variable interest rates, there is no time limit for when you can make your first withdrawal.
+If you want to make a withdrawal from a fixed-rate savings account, it is possible for a fee of 1% of the withdrawal amount.

 Who can open a savings account?

-Can I open a savings account if I don't have a Swedish bank account?
+Can I open a savings account if I do not have a Swedish bank account?

-No, you need to have a Swedish bank account to make deposits to your savings account at Froda.
+No, you need to have a Swedish bank account to make deposits to your Froda savings account.

-Can I open a savings account if I am not a registered resident in Sweden?
+Can I open a savings account if I am not registered in Sweden?

 No, you must be a resident of Sweden.